The LPM effect in sequential bremsstrahlung: Review of single splitting

-which will vary with time if the medium properties along the path of the high-energy particles vary with time.
 The second term in (\ref{eq:Vqed}) corresponds to background field correlations between amplitude and conjugate amplitude in fig.\ \ref{fig:lpm1}a.
 The first term corresponds to self-energies of the charged particle lines arising from correlations between the amplitude and itself, or between the conjugate amplitude and itself. \footnote{ The correlation of two interactions in the amplitude has a real part in addition to the imaginary part, but this may be absorbed by replacing the mass of the high-energy particle by its effective mass in the medium. } The relative sign in (\ref{eq:Vqed}) arises because the second term corresponds, in the language of ${\cal H}$, to the interaction of a charged particle (charge $e$) and a conjugated charged particle (charge $-e$).

 To generalize to strongly-coupled plasmas (but weakly coupled splitting matrix elements $\delta H$ for high-energy particles), it has been argued that the potential $V$ may instead be related to the value of real-time Wilson loops which contain two long, parallel, light-like lines separated by $\b = \b_2-\b_1$ \cite{WilsonLoops}.
 In this paper, we will not commit to weakly or strongly coupled plasmas.
 We will keep $V$ general in the first part of our analysis, before later specializing to the multiple scattering approximation.